surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * Mousewheel in FX and Oscillator menus properly advances through submenus

 * Other Changes and Various Fixes
-  * Support loading multichannel `.wav` files for wavetables (but load just the first channel, of course)
   * Polyphonic aftertouch is now properly processed per MIDI channel
   * Removed the Activate Scene Outputs option, which is not needed anymore due to JUCE's plugin wrapper handling
   * Favorites can now be exported and imported via .surgefav files (in essence these are CSV files with a new extension)